davidahouse/DHMambaStore/README.md

 ## About

-MambaStore is an ObjectiveC library that makes it easy to persist a set of objects.
+DHMambaStore is an ObjectiveC library that makes it easy to persist a set of objects.
 This library is geared towards developers who want more power than NSCoding can provide, yet not as much power as CoreData.
 The library is designed to work with the least amount of code for simple tasks, while providing enough hooks for more advanced needs.

+This is still a very new library and has not been extensively tested or used in projects.
+Use at your own risk until more validation is done.

 ## Installing